-Market risk is the risk of loss following movements in the financial markets (including interest rate, credit spread and foreign exchange risks).
+Market risk is the risk of loss following movements in the financial markets (including movements in interest rate, share prices, bond prices, credit spread and foreign exchange risks).

-The principal market risks are associated with the Issuer's investment portfolio (investment of the Issuer's own funds and any surplus liquidity from Bonds issued), of which interest rate risk and spread risk on the bond portfolio are the most significant risks.
+The Issuer's principal market risks are associated with the Issuer's investment portfolio (investment of the Issuer's own funds) and placement of any surplus liquidity from Bonds issued.
+Interest rate risk and spread risk on the bond portfolio are the most significant market risks.
 The Issuer maintains its investment portfolio to support its primary business activities.
-Issuance of Bonds and lending are subject to regulatory restrictions on interest rate, foreign exchange and liquidity risk and are therefore less exposed to market risks.
-The Issuer currently funds its lending by issuing Bonds subject to the specific balance principle (in Danish: det specifikke balanceprincip) in accordance with the provisions of the Executive Order no. 1425 of 16 December 2014 on the issuance of bonds, the balance principle and risk management ("Executive Order on Bond Issuance") (in Danish: bekendtgørelse om obligationsudstedelse, balanceprincip og risikostyring).
+The Issuer currently funds its lending by issuing SCB's and SMB's subject to the specific balance principle (in Danish: det specifikke balanceprincip) in accordance with the provisions of the Executive Order no. 1425 of 16 December 2014 on the issuance of bonds, the balance principle and risk management ("Executive Order on Bond Issuance") (in Danish: bekendtgørelse om obligationsudstedelse, balanceprincip og risikostyring) and has the ability to issue Senior Secured Bonds.
+The Issuer's surplus liquidity relating to Bonds and lending are subject to regulatory restrictions on interest rate, foreign exchange and liquidity risk and are therefore less exposed to market risks.

 Market value fluctuations may also result in losses and have an adverse effect on the income from the Issuer's primary activities.
 The Issuer's loan portfolio is largely denominated in currencies other than the currencies of the Bonds.
-The Issuer therefore seeks to hedge market risk through derivatives agreements.
-Financial contracts are subject to risk, including counterparty risk (see section 3.1.2 "Credit Risk").
+The Issuer therefore seeks to hedge market risk through financial contracts.
+The financial contracts and hedging of risk may not always provide for a complete hedge of the Issuer's risk.
+Such imperfect hedging may also arise as a result of different benchmark and interest rate conventions and fallbacks used in the loan portfolio and the hedging derivative agreements, for example as a result of the shift from use of forward looking interbank market offered rates to forward looking-risk-free-rates.
+Financial contracts are also subject to counterparty risk (see section 3.1.2 "Credit Risk" above).

-Fluctuations in fixed income and foreign exchange markets, spread and option risk may affect the market value and liquidity of the Issuer's assets.
-In addition, the occurrence of such events may have an adverse impact on the revenue generated from the Issuer's primary activities, which may, in turn, have a negative effect on the Issuer's activities, financial position and results.
-This could cause the Issuer to become unable to pay interest, principal or other amounts due in connection with some or all Bonds.
+Fluctuations in fixed income and foreign exchange markets, spread and option risk and imperfect hedges may affect the market value and liquidity of the Issuer's assets.
+In addition, the occurrence of such fluctuations may have an adverse impact on the revenue generated from the Issuer's primary activities, which may, in turn, have an adverse effect on the Issuer's business, results of operations, financial position and/or prospects and could thereby ultimately cause the Issuer to become unable to pay interest, principal or other amounts due on or in connection with some or all Bonds.